Lokesh-Attarde/Uber-New-York-Data-Analysis/README.md

 # 💡 Conclusions
 * "Rush" is definitely highest on "Thursday" followed by "Friday" and "Wednesday".
 * Rush is definitely on Peak during Evening Time when people are logging off from their Work and At the same time, people go out for hang-out or to do a Shopping.
-  Hence, We have more Rush during Evening Time compared to the Morning Time and the Mid Day.
 * "September" has the highest Rush or I would say, it has the Maximum Rides.
   Almost in the Couple of Last Days, in Each and Every "Month", we have "Maximum Rides".
 * 'Thursday', is on the peak, whereas "Sunday" with respect to our Week-end, is on the root (bottom).